 - Rule 19.1: Trial counsel shall ensure that the court reporter has been sworn. - Rule 19.2: Each time the court convenes or reconvenes, the court reporter must note in the record the presence or absence of the parties and the time at which the court convenes or reconvenes.
-The court reporter must note the time at which recesses are taken and the time of adjournment. - Rule 19.3: Court reporters must ensure that the name and rank of all military parties to the trial and the name and address of civilian counsel are properly noted in the record of trial. - Rule 19.4: Court reporters will maintain a complete list of all exhibits marked, those offered, and those admitted. - EJCR 19.5: The trial counsel is responsible for keeping the court reporter section apprised of the status of all docketed cases, to include, but not limited to: all anticipated delays; continuances; withdrawal of charges; changes of courtrooms and/or location;

-changes in the anticipated pleas and forum; and the need for court reporter support in unscheduled hearings.
+The court reporter must note the time at which recesses are taken and the time of adjournment. - Rule 19.3: Court reporters must ensure that the name and rank of all military parties to the trial and the name and address of civilian counsel are properly noted in the record of trial. - Rule 19.4: Court reporters will maintain a complete list of all exhibits marked, those offered, and those admitted. - Rule 19.5: Trial counsel are responsible for keeping the Clerk of Court and/or the court reporter apprised of the status of all docketed cases, to include, but not limited to: anticipated delays, continuances, withdrawal of charges, changes of courtrooms or location, changes in anticipated pleas and forum, and the need for court reporter support in unscheduled hearings.